pagkly/Zed/Investopedia3/Total Cost of Ownership (TCO) Asset Costs Over the Long Term.md

 ## Understanding the Total Cost of Ownership (TCO)

-The total cost of ownership is considered by companies and individuals when they are looking to buy assets and make [investments](https://www.investopedia.com/articles/younginvestors/10/what-is-an-investment.asp) in [capital projects](https://www.investopedia.com/terms/c/capital-project.asp).
+The total cost of ownership is considered by companies and individuals when they are looking to buy assets and make [[investments]](https://www.investopedia.com/articles/younginvestors/10/what-is-an-investment.asp) in [[capital projects]](https://www.investopedia.com/terms/c/capital-project.asp).
 Although these costs are often itemized separately on a company’s financial statements, a comprehensive analysis of the cost of ownership is a common practice for business dealings.

 Companies use the total cost of ownership over the long term as a framework for analyzing business deals.
 Looking at the total cost of ownership is a way of taking a more holistic approach that assesses the purchase from a broad perspective.
 This analysis includes the initial purchase price as well as all direct and indirect expenses.